 CLAIM: James writes, “But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does” (Jas.
 1:25).
 Does this mean that we are under law or not?

 If you notice, in this passage James doesn’t say “the law.”
 He adds other modifiers such as “the perfect law, the law of liberty” (1:25), “the royal law” (2:8), and “the law of liberty” (2:12).
 When James refers to the “perfect” law, this is the Greek word teleos.
 This literally means the “fulfilled” law, which Jesus accomplished on the Cross (Jn.
 19:30; Rom.
 10:4; Mt.
 5:17-18).
-In this way, if James has the moral law in mind, then he affirms that it is fulfilled in Christ.
-Moreover, in James 2:8, the expression “the royal law” can also be translated as “the law of our King” (see footnote).
-This could be referring to Jesus’ law of love (Mt.
+Thus, if James has the moral law in mind, then he affirms that it is fulfilled in Christ.
+Moreover, in James 2:8, the expression “the royal law” can also be translated as “the law of our King” (see NASB footnote).
+This would refer to Jesus’ law of love (Mt.
 22:37; Jn.
 15:13), rather than the moral law of the OT.
 If James had the moral law in mind, he would have quoted specifically from the 10 commandments—not the injunction of “love” in the Levitical law (Lev.
 19:18).

 The expression “the law of liberty” seems to be a repeating of the “word of truth” (v.18) and “the word” (v.22).
 This would mean that the “law of liberty” is the same as the Bible or perhaps the gospel itself.
 Moo writes, “The context makes us pause before accepting the identification of ‘law of liberty’ with the Old Testament law.
 Because of the flow of the text, the ‘perfect law’ of verse 25 must be the same as the ‘word’ of verse 22; and the ‘word’, in turn, is identified as ‘the word of truth’ that mediates spiritual birth (v.
 18) and whose reception leads to salvation (v.
 21).
 In light of this, it is necessary to associate ‘the perfect law of liberty’ closely with the gospel.”
 James would be using the term “law” similar to the Psalmist in Psalm 1—referring to the entirety of God’s truth—not just the moral commands.